Mohammad Abu Ghoush

-Mohammad Ahmed Mohammad Taha (محمد أحمد محمد طه; born 13 July 2005), also known as Mohammad Abu Ghosh (محمد أبو غوش), is a Jordanian professional footballer who plays as a left back for Jordanian Pro League side Shabab Al-Ordon and the Jordan national under-23 team.
+Mohammad Ahmed Mohammad Taha (محمد أحمد محمد طه; born 13 July 2005), also known as Mohammad Abu Ghoush (محمد أبو غوش), is a Jordanian professional footballer who plays as a left back for Jordanian Pro League club Shabab Al-Ordon and the Jordan national team.

 Club career

 Early career

-Born in Jordan, Taha began his career at Shabab Al-Ordon.
+Born in Jordan, Abu Ghoush began his career at Shabab Al-Ordon.

 Shabab Al-Ordon

 He made his senior debut for the club against Al-Salt, where he registered an assist on a 2-1 defeat.
 He would go on to finish his debut season with a goal and four assists in 18 matches.

-With his first season wrapped up, interest from Al-Faisaly grew and inquired Shabab Al-Ordon about Taha, to which Salim Khair, the president of Shabab Al-Ordon, confirmed that Taha would remain at the club for the following season.
+With his first season wrapped up, interest from Al-Faisaly grew and inquired Shabab Al-Ordon about Abu Ghoush, to which Salim Khair, the president of Shabab Al-Ordon, confirmed that Abu Ghoush would remain at the club for the following season.

+Al-Hussein (loan)

+On 20 January 2025, Abu Ghoush joined Al-Hussein on loan from Shabab Al-Ordon for the remainder of the 2025–26 Jordanian Pro League season.

 International career

-Taha began his international career in June 2024 as a Jordan U-20 player, participating in the 2024 WAFF U-19 Championship.

-On 16 March 2025, Taha was called up to the Jordan U-23 team for the 2025 WAFF U-23 Championship held in Oman.
+Abu Ghoush began his international career in June 2024 as a Jordan under-20 player, participating in the 2024 WAFF U-19 Championship.
+On 16 March 2025, Abu Ghoush was called up to the Jordan under-23 team for the 2025 WAFF U-23 Championship held in Oman.
+On 23 December 2025, Abu Ghoush was called up to the 2026 AFC U-23 Asian Cup, where he participated in three of the four matches.
+Abu Ghoush contributed to an assist to Ali Azaizeh's first goal against Saudi Arabia.

+On 19 March 2026, Abu Ghoush received his first senior international call-up ahead of the matches against Nigeria and Costa Rica, held in Antalya.
+Later that year, on 8 June, he was called up for the 2026 FIFA World Cup, replacing the injured Ibrahim Sabra.

+Playing style

+Abu Ghoush is seen as an offensively impactful left-back, where he contributed to five goal contributions for Shabab Al-Ordon during the 2025–26 Jordanian Pro League season, before departing on loan to Al-Hussein.